-It’s been a while, so of course I’ve chosen to dive head first into the warm, refreshing waters of 80s SoCal with a college comedy as light as a sea breeze.
+Let’s dive head first into the warm, refreshing waters of 80s SoCal with a college comedy as light as a sea breeze.
 The Allnighter is a little-known gem featuring a little, but largely-known woman – Susanna Hoffs.
 That’s one third of The Bangles, the group that walked like Egyptians.
-The movie is a female-centred take on the coming of age genre, which is kind of clever and refreshing, unfortunately though the narrative is shallow and haphazard, and the acting a little weak.
+The movie is a female-centred take on the coming of age genre, which is kind of clever and refreshing.
+It was written and directed specially for Susanna by her own mother, Tamar Simon Hoffs.
+Unfortunately though, the narrative is shallow and haphazard, and the acting a little weak.
 That said, with all the space left by a general lack of substance, the movie packs in a lot of totally 80s goodness – college girls, surfer dudes, beach parties, weird cocktails, love triangles, jail fights, and so much more.
-Funnily enough, it was written and directed for Susanna by her mother, Tamar Simon Hoffs.
-Yeah.
 From the cheap, yet hip soundtrack, to the sweet hair-dos and outfits, it’s an almost unbelievable primary source that may well be taught in modern history classrooms decades from now.
 Did I mention Joan Cusack as a Madonna-looking, wannabe filmmaker, or the gratuitous, slap-bass-backed shots of beach hunks getting into their wet gear?
 There’s so much silliness and fun going on it almost doesn’t matter that the story unfolding is quite uninteresting.

-The circumstances behind The Allnighter are decidely a little odd.
+The circumstances behind The Allnighter are decidedly odd.
 For all intents and purposes it was a star vehicle created for Hoffs, who fancied herself as an actor, by her mum, who fancied herself as a filmmaker.
 There’s really not enough evidence here of either to make any kind of judgement about their skills.
 At least that’s how I’m going to look at it, being a bit of a Bangles fan.
-I’m going to give the Hoffs duo the benefit of the doubt and say it wasn’t just the rather underdeveloped story and mediocre acting, and instead the low budget and lack of marketing was to blame.
+I’m going to give the Hoffs duo the benefit of the doubt and say it wasn’t just the underdeveloped story and mediocre acting to blame, but also the low budget and lack of marketing.
 I mean there’s definitely some truth in that – check out the the poster which features a rather sultry still of Susanna in a bikini, from a scene that never happened.
-At least it looks suitably 80s cheesy.
+At least it looks appropriately cheesy and 80s.
 Hell, they still turned a decent profit if the estimations are accurate – a budget of about $1 million and earnings of about $2.7 million from the US box office alone.
 Not a patch on a Billboard #1 though.

 If you really want to know what goes on, think of every college sex comedy set near a beach and inject extra 80s.
 Actually, speaking of, for a sex comedy there’s basically no sex.
 Though perhaps that’s a good thing, considering that the lead actress’ mum is the director.
 Anyway, Hoffs plays Molly, valedictorian at fictional Pacifica College, who struggles through life, love, and study with a little help from her bosom buddies, Val and Gina.
 Val – Dedee Pfeiffer, the younger sister of Michelle who’s career unfortunately did not take off in quite the same way – is a flirty beach bunny with a wanker boyfriend, and Gina – the fantastic Joan Cusack – is a filmmaker who doesn’t understand personal boundaries.
-A turbulent and unbelievable series of events unfolds over the entirety of one big party night preceding their graduation, hence the title.
+A turbulent and unbelievable series of events unfolds over the entirety of one big night preceding their graduation, hence the title.
 This mostly involves Molly and her struggle to find romance.
-She fights with the guy she really wants, surfer stud CJ – John Terlesky of Chopping Mall – and chases after an aging rocker – familiar face Michael Ontkean of Twin Peaks and apparently a bunch of cheap, 70s flicks.
+She fights with the guy she really wants, surfer stud CJ – John Terlesky of Chopping Mall – and chases after an aging rocker – familiar face Michael Ontkean of Twin Peaks and apparently a bunch of cheap 70s flicks.
 Meanwhile Val finds out her fiancé is a controlling yuppie – Phil Brock who’s most impressive credit is an episode of Dallas – and Gina is apparently making a film about their college experience.
-Something we’re constantly, painfully reminded of despite it having no importance, and even if she finished it, it would probably suck.
+Something we’re constantly, painfully reminded of, despite it having no impact on the story.

 Speaking of 80s, I haven’t mentioned the soundtrack yet!
 It’s definitely not a huge part of the budget, but they’ve struck upon a few gems in there, namely Timbuk 3, Mike & the Mechanics, and Aussie punk rockers The Hard-Ons.
 Oh and this tacky gem about not needing a television, or a phone, or something.
 Just watch it.
 As for the artistic merits of the rest of the movie, the most stylistic it gets is when it looks like a daytime soap, so perhaps the less said about the crew’s efforts the better.
 The best thing about the movie though are the awesomely 80s, beach party scenes, shot on location and everything.
 The feeling of getting close to being at a wild, 1987, West Coast college party is really the only gift this movie gives.
 Not to mention the majority of what makes it remotely enjoyable – 80s fashion, 80s music, 80s party shenanigans, and so on.
 I reckon it would have been a hell of a time being an extra on that shoot.

-Considering it’s impeccable timing with The Bangles’ worldwide success it’s honestly surprising, and a little sad to think The Allnighter fizzled.
+Considering its impeccable timing with The Bangles’ worldwide success, it’s honestly surprising and a little sad The Allnighter fizzled.
 Manic Monday and Walk Like an Egyptian had burnt up charts just prior to the release, with the latter being named Billboard’s number 1 song of the year.
 Alas, probably due to the general failings of the movie, and perhaps because she wasn’t a solo act, Hoffs was not to become the next Madonna.
 Don’t feel too bad, though, as The Bangles did enjoy one more massive hit with Eternal Flame before breaking up in 1989.
 I guess you should feel a little sorry for the rest of the cast and crew involved, who come out looking decidedly average.
-That said, if you’re an 80s tragic like myself, pair this with a couple of fruity cocktails and you’ll have a fun time without having to pay really any attention.
+That said, if you’re an 80s tragic like myself, pair this with a couple of fruity cocktails and you’ll have a fun time without having to pay any attention.